Prejudice & Pride at Hanbury

 World is Chaos, Creativity is Order

-As part of ‘World is Chaos, Creativity is Order’ Trust New Art project, artists have been considering the chaotic nature of the world at the turn of the eighteenth century.
+As part of ‘World is Chaos, Creativity is Order’ Trust New Art project, artists considered the chaotic nature of the world at the turn of the eighteenth century.
 With uncertainty surrounding monarchic dynasty, political corruption and threat of invasion from Europe, we’ve been asking just how much has changed in 300 years?

-One of our artists, Tom Marshman has been looking at the concept from an LGBTQ perspective, focusing on ideas of the chaotic nature of love and desire, in particular the stories hidden within Hanbury’s impressive Thornhill paintings.
+One of our artists, Tom Marshman looked at the concept from an LGBTQ perspective, focusing on ideas of the chaotic nature of love and desire, in particular the stories hidden within Hanbury’s impressive Thornhill paintings.

 Orlando: The Queer Element